Granville County License Hearing Guide

 Special Programs

-• Ignition Interlock Device Program: As mentioned above, North Carolina has an Ignition Interlock Device (IID) program that may be required for hardship licenses or as a condition of reinstatement after a DUI conviction.
+• Ignition Interlock Device Program: As mentioned earlier, you may be required to install an IID in your vehicle as a condition of obtaining a hardship license or reinstating your license after a DUI conviction.